Graph decomposition and parity: Counting copies

-\end{lemma} Note that $f_A$ is uniquely determined; this follows from there being no way to write the number of copies of any connected graph in terms of the number of copies of other connected graphs.
+\end{lemma} Note that $f_A$ is uniquely determined; there is no way to write the number of copies of any connected graph in terms of the number of copies of other connected graphs.
+This is clear by inspection, or from \cite{kk}'s proof that the copies of distinct connected graphs are independently distributed.